-Endemic to the Canaries, this is
+Endemic to the Canaries,

 typically a butterfly of chestnut and laurel forests.
 I found it in

 woodland as I descended from the central ridge into the eastern side of

 La Palma.
 The Canaries have little in the way of seasons and Canary

 speckled woods can be found in any month of the year.
 Tolman says their